-The 38MW Sleaford Renewable Energy Plant entered commercial operation in September 2014.
-It generates enough electricity to power 65,000 homes using sustainable fuel sources, saving 150 000 tonnes of CO2 per annum thus helping the UK achieve its renewable energy targets whilst bolstering the nation's energy security.
+The 38MW Sleaford Renewable Energy Plant has been in commercial operation since September 2014.
+It generates enough electricity to power 65,000 homes using sustainable fuel sources, saving 50,000 tonnes of CO2 per annum thus helping the UK achieve its renewable energy targets whilst bolstering the nation's energy security.

 The plant’s proven technology is designed for the clean and efficient combustion of straw, the by-product of wheat production, secured mainly from farms within a 50-mile radius of Sleaford; with a majority from within a 30 mile radius.
-Ash produced by the plant will be recycled as crop fertiliser.
+Ash produced by the plant is recycled as crop fertiliser.

-Glennmont Partners, the owner of the Sleaford Renewable Energy Plant, is committed to supporting the local area.
-As well as agreeing long-term contracts with local farms to supply the straw to the plant, Glennmontis providing direct funding to community-based projects, to enhance the economic and environmental sustainability of the area.
+Schroders Greencoat, the owner of the Sleaford Renewable Energy Plant, is committed to supporting the local area.
+As well as agreeing long-term contracts with local farms to supply the straw to the plant, Schroders Greencoat is providing direct funding to community-based projects - through its Community Power Fund, to enhance the social well-being and environmental sustainability of the area.